looker-open-source/looker-query-insights/README.md

 ### UI Customization

-In the Explore Visualization config, the Display tab will allow you to customize the look and feel of the visualization with 7 parameters: theme color, background color, card color, header color, shadown color, text color, and image url
+In the Explore Visualization config, the Display tab will allow you to customize the look and feel of the visualization with 7 parameters: theme color, background color, card color, header color, shadown color, text color, and image url.

 ## Acknowledgements